tatianapassali/topic-controllable-summarization/methods/tagging-based/README.md

 cd topic-controllable-summarization/
 ```

-Run the script for creating the tagged data for each file
+Download the data from [here](https://drive.google.com/drive/folders/1j7ZHsza0kyo5QlB2b7_UH_aWEaBNEbPR?usp=sharing) and unzip it under the data directory.
+Then you can run the script for creating the tagged data for each file

 ```
 sh methods/tagging-based/tagging_data.sh